Read our guide on how to texture a ceiling quickly and easily to create a brand new look for your room.

 Prepping Your Ceiling and the Room for Work

 For furniture, the best strategy is removing the furniture from the room.
 If you plan to leave them in the area, be sure to cover each piece entirely and tape the covering to the floor too.
 Spraying the texture creates small particles that dry rapidly in the air and become fine dust particles.
 Those dust particles get everywhere and invade every crack they find.
 Merely covering things won't stop the dust.

-Cover the floors before you do the same the furniture and tape down the edges of whatever you cover material you use so that you know they won’t slip while you move around on them.
+Cover the floors after you move the furniture and tape down the edges of whatever you material you use so that you know they won’t slip while you move around on them.
 Use something like this canvas drop cloth or plastic sheeting.
 Measure the room to determine how much material you’ll need or how much plastic to buy.

-Otherwise, you’ll waste time trying to keep everything in place and replacing the plastic sheeting while you constantly rip holes in the thin synthetic sheeting you bought because it was cheap.
+Otherwise, you’ll waste time trying to keep everything in place and replacing the plastic sheeting while you always rip holes in the thin synthetic sheeting you bought because it was cheap.